kevtainer/katacoda-scenarios/k8s/helm-dashboard/step3.md

-In order to expose the Dashboard to the world, we must configure a IngressRoute, which is a custom resource definition provider installed by Traefik.
+In order to expose the Dashboard to the world, we will configure a IngressRoute, which is a custom resource definition provider installed by Traefik.

 Copy the following yaml into the `dashboard.yaml`{{open}} file: